GUARDIANS-infrastructure/Project2B-artefacts/Requirements, User Stories, Use Cases/QIMRB/QIMRB Requirements.md

 # QIMRB Requirements: Discovery Phase

-The following requirements were captured during discovery sessions with QIMRB and will require validation via playback session:
+The following requirements were captured during a discovery session with QIMRB and will require validation via playback session:

 | ID   | Requirement | MoSCoW |
 |------|--------------------------|-----------------|